xZetsubou/localtuya/README.md

 - Auto-configure devices - `Requires a cloud API setup`
 - Automatic insertion - `Some fields requires a cloud API setup`
 - Devices discovery - `Discovers Tuya devices on your network`
-- Cloud API - `Only to help you on setup devices, can works without it.`
+- Cloud API - `Only to help you to setup devices, can work without it.`